WorkWell Leaders Impact Measure and Roadmap

 - Leader wellbeing 11 times more effective than employee participation in stress management or resilience programmes

-- and four times more effective than use of employee wellbeing apps
+- Four times more effective than use of employee wellbeing apps

 The Organisational Wellbeing–Performance Matrix: